 This tiny shield can control a DSLR and take photos using an ESP8266.
-It is really useful when making timelapse and bulb mode photography.Designed by Fn, Ships from Spain
+It is really useful when making timelapse and bulb mode photography.Designed by Fn in Spain

 The octocoupler and the resistor are soldered to the board.
 You can choose between two options: Kit or Fully Assembled, Kit is the default one and comes without soldered headers.
 The output cable is not included as it depends on the specific camera needs.